OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ## Setting Up your Touch Panel

 ### Overview
-- Download and flash your device.
+- Download firmware and flash your device.
 See [flashing your device](/docs/firmware/touch-panel-esp32#flashing-your-device).
 - Connect the touch panel to your wired or wireless network.
 See [connecting to WiFi / Ethernet](/docs/firmware/touch-panel-esp32#connecting-to-wifi-ethernet).
 - Configure the touch panel to connect to your MQTT broker.
 See [initial MQTT configuration](/docs/firmware/touch-panel-esp32#initial-mqtt-configuration).
 - From now-on, you can do everything over MQTT.
 See [how to communicate with your touch panel over MQTT](/docs/firmware/touch-panel-esp32#how-to-communicate-with-your-touch-panel-over-mqtt).